rileyslewis/Weather_Journal_App/README.md

 # Weather-Journal App Project

 ## Overview
 This project creates an asynchronous web app that uses Web API and user data to dynamically update the UI.

+The app provides weather data, helps user log current feelings on the Journal section and document.

 ## Instructions